 A study published in the British Journal of Psychiatry showed that eating pumpkin seeds is an effective treatment for children with depression.
 Another study in the same journal also suggested that pumpkin seeds were used effectively to treat adults with depression.
 This is possible because they are high in tryptophan — an amino acid precursor to serotonin, the hormone that can regulate mood.
 Fatty acid deficiency is also associated with conditions like depression, so upping your intake with pumpkin seed oil could also help!

-Pumpkin seed oil is rich in zinc, vitamin E, omega 3- and 6- fatty acids as well as antioxidants, so it’s a skincare superstar.
+Pumpkin seed oil is rich in zinc, vitamin E, omega 3- and omega 6- fatty acids, as well as antioxidants, so it’s a skincare superstar.
 It helps the skin retain moisture, fight free radicals, and maintain a youthful glow!
-And as we all know, the high amounts of zinc and vitamin E help with skin renewal, hormonal acne, and improved skin tone.
+And as we all know, high amounts of zinc and vitamin E help with skin renewal, hormonal acne, and improved skin tone.
 The high mineral and vitamin content also offers anti-aging benefits.

 Pumpkin seed oil can improve heart health by both lowering cholesterol and reducing high blood pressure, two risk factors for heart disease.
 This may occur because cooking with pumpkin seed oil is a healthier alternative to cooking with saturated and trans fats.

 In general, pumpkin seed oil seems to have a positive effect on the urinary tract.
 This tract is made up of the kidneys, the bladder, and the urethra, which connects the bladder to the urinary opening.
 One small study gave participants between 500 and 1,000 milligrams of the oil.
 The participants saw a drastic improvement in their overactive bladder symptoms!